Pointer (computer programming): Dynamic memory allocation

 In some programs, the required amount of memory depends on what the user may enter.
 In such cases the programmer needs to allocate memory dynamically.
-This is done by allocating memory at the heap rather than on the stack, where variables usually are stored (variables can also be stored in the CPU registers, but that's another matter).
-Dynamic memory allocation can only be made through pointers, and names (like with common variables) can't be given.
+This is done by allocating memory at the heap rather than on the stack, where variables usually are stored (although variables can also be stored in the CPU registers).
+Dynamic memory allocation can only be made through pointers, and names – like with common variables – cannot be given.

 Pointers are used to store and manage the addresses of dynamically allocated blocks of memory.
 Such blocks are used to store data objects or arrays of objects.
 Most structured and object-oriented languages provide an area of memory, called the heap or free store, from which objects are dynamically allocated.